szczyglis-dev/py-gpt/README.md

 ## Adding a custom model

-To add a new model using the OpenAI API, LangChain, or LlamaIndex wrapper, use the editor in `Config -> Models` or manually edit the `models.json` file by inserting the model's configuration details.
-If you are adding a model via LangChain or LlamaIndex, ensure to include the model's name, its supported modes (either `chat`, `completion`, or both), the LLM provider (such as `OpenAI` or `HuggingFace`), and, if you are using an external API-based model, an optional `API KEY` along with any other necessary environment settings.
+To add a new model using the OpenAI API or LlamaIndex wrapper, use the editor in `Config -> Models` or manually edit the `models.json` file by inserting the model's configuration details.
+If you are adding a model via LlamaIndex, ensure to include the model's name, its supported modes (either `chat`, `completion`, or both), the LLM provider (such as `OpenAI` or `HuggingFace`), and, if you are using an external API-based model, an optional `API KEY` along with any other necessary environment settings.

 Example of models configuration - `%WORKDIR%/models.json`: